 - NUTS: This facility may have and serve products that contain nuts; to reiterate, we are NOT nut free (sorry).
-We do serve sun-butter or almond-butter instead of peanut butter; however, peanut butter may still be on the premises.

 - DAIRY: Allergies and intolerance vary by product and amount, so we will coordinate with you about the menu or options to find the right solutions for your child.
 We serve lactose-free, organic milk anyway, but you may provide your own milk and other alternative products to be served per the plan we collaborate on.